Another One Bites

 “Stop worrying about it Emilee, It’s no big deal.”

 “It is when you use the last of your savings for it.
-That was supposed to be for our trip next summer, or did you forget?
+That was supposed to be for our trip this summer, or did you forget?

 “I haven’t forgotten.
 Besides, I have a few interviews with firms next week and then I can easily replenish the vacation fund.
 Most of the firms are offering sign on bonuses too; there’s no need to worry.”

 She smiled, shaking her head.
 “I’m sure any firm would be lucky to have you.
-I’ve never met a more logical, practical or better engineer.”
+I’ve never met a more logical, practical or rational engineer.”

 Laughing, I couldn’t help myself.
 “That’s because I’m the only engineer you’ve ever met.”
 I joked.

-The line in front of us cleared up and we ordered our drinks, a black tea for myself, and a white chocolate mocha for Emilee and sat at a small table pushed against the large storefront window.
+The line in front of us cleared up and we ordered our drinks, a black tea for myself, and a white chocolate mocha with an extra shot of espresso for Emilee and sat at a small table pushed against the large storefront window.
 I felt like worlds apart as I watched the chaotic hustle and bustle outside.
-Even through the glass, I could hear the backfire of a taxi, could almost smell the hotdogs of the vender only half a block down, or the smell of sloshed beer, even at this hour.
+Even through the glass, I could hear the backfire of a taxi, could almost smell the hotdogs of the vender only half a block down, or the smell of sloshed beer on the hot pavement, even at this hour.
 This city never died.

 I liked knowing the chaos existed but only if I could watch from a distance and not be swallowed up by it.
 Maybe it was the relief I felt knowing I wasn’t tangled up in the mess, but even as I said the words to myself, that didn’t seem right.